selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 }
 ```

-Write all messages with program name starting with "hapropxy" into file `/var/log/haproxy.log`, do not flush buffer after each message, and stop further processing:
+Write all messages with program name starting with "haproxy" into file `/var/log/haproxy.log`, do not flush buffer after each message, and stop further processing:

 ```
 # legacy (note the minus sign in front of filename - it disables buffer flush)